bumboozled/TicTacToe/README.md

 # TicTacToe
-Project for AP CS A. /n
-A fun game of TicTacToe against an AI.
+Project for AP CS A. <br>A fun game of TicTacToe against an AI.
 Can you defeat the AI?

 <img src = "TicTacToe.png" width ="200">